pagkly/Zed/Investopedia3/What Is a Wear and Tear Exclusion.md

 Wear and tear exclusions are fairly common.
 Auto insurance policies, for example, do not cover the cost of replacing auto parts that deteriorate with time and use, such as brake pads, timing belts, and water pumps.
 Auto insurance policies cover only unpredictable events such as collisions.1

-Wear and tear exclusions are designed to keep an insurer from being held liable when damage results from a customer’s failure to properly maintain, repair, and replace [deteriorated or defective portions of the insured property](https://www.investopedia.com/ask/answers/111815/does-homeowners-insurance-cover-broken-pipes.asp).
-To prepare for predictable losses from wear and tear, owners can self-insure by setting aside money each month in an [emergency fund](https://www.investopedia.com/terms/e/emergency_fund.asp).
+Wear and tear exclusions are designed to keep an insurer from being held liable when damage results from a customer’s failure to properly maintain, repair, and replace [[deteriorated or defective portions of the insured property]](https://www.investopedia.com/ask/answers/111815/does-homeowners-insurance-cover-broken-pipes.asp).
+To prepare for predictable losses from wear and tear, owners can self-insure by setting aside money each month in an [[emergency fund]](https://www.investopedia.com/terms/e/emergency_fund.asp).

 ### Exclusions Are Specified